ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/universal/guides/owsprites/owsprites_guide.md

 ### HGSS
 Fortunately in HGSS there is only one table, it's at offset 0x21BA8 in Overlay 1.
 The Overlay 1 needs to be uncompressed, so you either have to use blz to decompress it or apply the "Configure Overlay 1 as uncompressed" patch from DSPRE's toolbox.
+I will be fixing the unused glitched bulbasaur sprite at , so first I need to find the correspondent ID number.
+The table will look like this:

+There are X bytes for each entry, with the first 4 consisting of the mmodel number, the following 4 for the ID and the last 4 for the sprite properties.
+H